Gastroenteritis

 • Stool specimen is required for patients with bloody stool, prolonged diarrhoea and recent travel overseas

-• FBC, U&E and VBG should be done if inserting an intravenous cannula to commence intravenous fluids
+• Full blood count (FBC), urea, electrolytes and creatinine (UEC), blood glucose level (BGL) and venous blood gas (VBG) should be done if inserting an intravenous cannula to commence intravenous fluids

-• Non-dehydrated children can be discharged after reassurance, education and a health fact sheet to go home.
+• Non dehydrated children can be discharged after reassurance, education and a health fact sheet to go home.
+A trial of fluid is not required in ED.

-• Continue breastfeeding but add extra fluids as required.
+• Continue breastfeeding – extra fluids can be added as required.

-• Ondansetron may be used in the Emergency Department before a fluid trial but not as a discharge medication.
-It can make the diarrhoea last longer.
+• Ondansetron may be used in the ED before a fluid trial but not as a discharge medication.
+It can make the diarrhoea last longer.5

 • In moderately dehydrated children oral / nasogastric rehydration is preferable to intravenous as it corrects acidosis quicker, the diarrhoea and vomiting settle faster and appetite returns sooner.